ryanwersal/scaffold/README.md

   * vue-cli
 * Check out source from Github and cd into the project directory.
 * Get .env files out of secure storage and add to ./envs.
 See the section below on Environment Variables.
-* Run `pipenv update` to pull down all Python dependencies.
+* Change to ./backend and run `pipenv update` to pull down all Python dependencies.
+* Change to ./frontend and run `npm install` to pull down all the JS dependencies.
 * Follow the rest of the instructions for Starting a development environment.

 ## Configuring your editor to point to the virtualenv Python